Untitled Header Image

 With prior approval, those seeking membership may attend co-op one time while still in process for membership.

-If a registered member has a visiting guest they may bring them to the co-op with the understanding that members are responsible for the conduct of their guests and should be certain that their guests adhere to our Guidelines.
-With prior approval for each visit, a member’s guest may come up to two co-op days without registering or paying and will fall under the membership of the host member.
-If there will be more than two co-op days they will be attending, the parent of the guest will need to register as a member, agree to the Statement of Faith and all the sections under Policies & Procedures, be approved and pay the Registration Fee unless special arrangements have been made with the Leadership Team.
+If a registered member has a visiting guest, they may bring them to the co-op with the understanding that members are responsible for the conduct of their guests and should be certain that their guests adhere to our Guidelines.
+With prior approval for each visit, a member’s guest may come up to two co-op days without registering or paying any fees.
+If a guest plans to attend more than two co-op days, the guest's parent must register as a member, agree to the Statement of Faith and all Policies & Procedures, receive approval, and pay the Registration Fee unless other arrangements have been made with the Leadership Team.

 To Top